*This article was updated in August 2021.

 Ethereum has continuously maintained its place as the second-largest currency by market capitalization.
 With this level of popularity, many merchants that accept cryptocurrency include ETH in their payment options.

-Ethereum is currently working on upgrading its programming and infrastructure, called Ethereum 2.0.
+Ethereum is currently upgrading its programming and infrastructure, called Ethereum 2.0.
 Developers are making these upgrades to bring Ethereum to the mainstream by making it more scalable, secure, and environmentally sustainable.
-The first addition in this upgrade will deploy on December 1, 2020, with additional upgrades coming in 2021 and 2022.
+To do this, Ethereum will change its consensus mechanism from Proof of Work to Proof of Stake, which does not use as much computing power and relies more on the number of coins a node puts up at stake.

-Ethereum presents itself as a worthy investment due to how it is used to facilitate the creation of DApps—investing in ether is kind of like casting a vote for a more decentralized internet.
+Ethereum presents itself as a worthy investment because it facilitates the creation of dApps—choosing to invest in ether is like casting a vote for a more decentralized internet.